How to Establish International Quality Standards in the Cannabis Industry

 The ICCI and the University of Chemistry and Technology Prague (UCT) have taken an “omics-based” approach to answering these questions.
 This includes genomics, or the study of genes, and metabolomics, which is the study of metabolites present in an organism.

 While some excellent research has been coming out about cannabis genomics, there is still quite a lot of mystery when it comes to what chemicals the cannabis plant can produce and how they might interact with my body.
-In fact, as Machu remarks, researchers know very little about the majority of the compounds found in the plant.
+In fact, as Marcu remarks, researchers know very little about the majority of the compounds found in the plant.

 On the metabolomics side, research moving forward attempts to answer questions like “what is produced by the plant?
 What is the end product?
 What does that look like?
 What is that fingerprint?”

 Thus far, researchers have learned quite a lot.
-As Machu mentions, there are over 150 cannabinoids and 140 terpenoids (aroma molecules) present in the cannabis plant.
+As Marcu mentions, there are over 150 cannabinoids and 140 terpenoids (aroma molecules) present in the cannabis plant.
 Overall, there are 542 chemical constituents that have been found.
 There is still much to learn about these compounds and how they interact with the body.

 Opening up research to more phase II and phase III clinical trials is also vital for making better cannabis policy.

-As Machu explains, “we don’t need anymore phase 1 studies.
+As Marcu explains, “we don’t need anymore phase 1 studies.
 We know that cannabis is relatively safe, we know that people aren’t dying in the clinical phase 1 studies that last one month or two months.
 They’re actually seeing improvements, which is remarkable for a short-term study.”

 “But,” he continues, “what we need are the longer term studies.
 The phase II, the dosing, the comparing of existing treatments, and really zoning in on how effective these medicines can be.”